Latest Paint Technology and Products 2025

 Using the right tools can dramatically affect the quality and longevity of your cabinet painting project.

-Sand: For prep work, you’ll need a degreaser, sandpaper (120–220 grit), and a sanding sponge for hard-to-reach areas.
+Sand: For prep work, you'd need a degreaser, sandpaper (120-220 grit), and also a sanding sponge for hard-to-reach areas.

 brush: A high-quality angled brush is perfect for cutting in around edges (Paint Edger) and corners, while foam rollers or microfiber rollers help achieve a smooth, streak-free finish on flat surfaces.